The Seahawks used a hobbled Quinton Dunbar against the Bills and paid the price

 In an ideal situation, the Seahawks might have been able to give Quinton Dunbar a little bit of rest for his sore knee Sunday.

-But with Shaquill Griffin out for a second straight game with a hamstring injury and nickel cornerback Ugo Amadi also out with an ailing hamstring, the Seahawks had little choice but to go with Dunbar at the left cornerback spot, with Tre Flowers filling in for Griffin on the other side.
+But with Shaquill Griffin out for a second consecutive game with a hamstring injury and nickel cornerback Ugo Amadi also out with an ailing hamstring, the Seahawks had little choice but to go with Dunbar at the left cornerback spot, with Tre Flowers filling in for Griffin on the other side.

 With D.J.
 Reed playing the nickel corner, Seattle’s only backups Sunday were Linden Stephens — who had just 37 defensive snaps in his career before Sunday — and Jayson Stanley, who was elevated off the practice squad Saturday and doesn’t have any.
-Backup safety Ryan Neal also has cornerback experience, but has been playing safety all year and also dealing with a hip injury of late.
-Damarious Randall has also played corner in his career, but Seattle has been using him as a safety.
+Backup safety Ryan Neal has cornerback experience, but has been playing safety all year and is dealing with a hip injury of late.
+Damarious Randall has played corner in his career, but Seattle has been using him as a safety.

 In other words, there simply weren’t a lot of other options.

-“Under these circumstances, we needed him to play today,’’ said coach Pete Carroll.
+“Under these circumstances, we needed him to play today,’’ said Seahawks coach Pete Carroll.

 Dunbar was clearly nowhere near 100% and was eventually replaced by Stephens.